tims/spoetry/README.txt

 decreasing the number of terms until it finds a match, repeatin with the remaining terms to find the next track, until there are no more terms.

+Unfortunately there doesn't seem to be a documented way of querying over track title only, so many matches will partly match in the album or artist name.

 There is currently no caching at all.
 It should really store results in a local memcache (or on disks cache) with a 1 week timeout.